bbc/newslabs-newsQuery/README.md

 });
 ```

-The response from getCoOccuringConcepts() is an array of concepts, returned in order of how many co-occurences there are between the concepts.
+The response from getCoOccuringConcepts() is an array of concepts, returned in order of how many co-occurrences there are between the concepts.

 i.e. how much times both concepts have been mentioned in the same article, tagged in one image, mentioned in a video, etc.